VinnyE/linked-blog-starter-md/publish/What is a Story.md

 ---
-title: "What is a Story?"
+title: "What is a Story"
 created: 2023-06-15
 ---